Stony Brook Seawolves women's lacrosse: Ohlmiller and Murphy break records (2015–2018)

 Preseason polls ranked Stony Brook at No. 6/5 to begin the 2017 season.
 Their lone regular season loss came on March 11, 2017 at No. 3 Florida.
 Murphy tore her ACL four games into her senior season, but earned an extra year of eligibility.
 Sweeping the America East for the third consecutive year, Stony Brook beat ranked opponents such as No. 12 Northwestern, No. 9 USC, and No. 4 Colorado before taking down New Hampshire and Albany in the America East playoffs to win their fifth straight conference title and NCAA Tournament appearance.
 Stony Brook was seeded eighth in a controversial move that was later attributed to New York governor Andrew Cuomo's state-sanctioned travel ban to the state of North Carolina due to the Public Facilities Privacy & Security Act.
 The Seawolves defeated Bryant 21–6 in the first round and Northwestern 13–9 in the second round to advance to the first NCAA Quarterfinal in program history, where they lost to undefeated No. 1–seeded Maryland 13–12.
 Stony Brook, despite leading 11–7, could not pull off the upset victory.
 With 164 points and 86 assists, Kylie Ohlmiller broke the previous NCAA single-season records in both statistics.

 Stony Brook was ranked No. 2 to enter the 2018 season, which began with victories against No. 5 USC, No. 23 Stanford, No. 20 Denver, No. 8 Northwestern, and No. 13 Towson.
-After starting the season 3–0, Stony Brook earned the No. 1 ranking in all three major polls after former No. 1 Maryland lost in overtime to North Carolina.
+After starting the season 3–0, Stony Brook earned the No. 1 ranking in all three major polls because former No. 1 Maryland lost in overtime to North Carolina.
 Stony Brook ended the regular season undefeated at 17–0 and beat New Hampshire and Albany in the America East Playoffs to win their sixth straight conference title.
 Despite a 19–0 record, Stony Brook controversially earned the No. 5 seed in the NCAA Tournament.
 They defeated Penn 18–5 in the second round.
 In the quarterfinals, Stony Brook battled fourth-seeded Boston College to double overtime before losing 12–11 on a last-second goal.